-Plants like blue-green algae and cyanobacteria could be considered as the example of autotrophic nutrition.
+Plants like blue-green algae and bacteria such as cyanobacteria are considered to be examples of autotrophs.

 - Leaves – They are considered as the food factories of the plant.